R-Cardenas/uea-website/content/publication/QC/index.md

 <br />

-Following the sequencing of samples, it is always essential to perform quality control (QC) steps prior to the main analysis - a number of sequencing artefacts including read errors, adaptor/primer retention and low quality read contamination is quite common in sequencing experiments.
-Sequencing errors can impact  downstream analyses of samples including gene expression and single base substitutions and insertions-deletions (indels) calling.
+Quality control (QC) is an essential step in any NGS experiment, there a number of sequencing artefacts such as read errors, primer/adapter contamination, PCR/optical read duplication are quite common.
+Failure to remove such artefacts can greatly and negatively impact upon downstream analyses and produce errouneous conclusions.
 The majority of these downstream analyses do not perform filtering steps or provide tools for QC, therefore these sequencing artefacts are required to be filtered out to prevent inaccurate results.

 <br />

 ![figure 1 - QC pipeline flowchart ](QC_pipeline.png)

+*Figure 1 - QC pipeline flowchart.*

 <br />